 Third, express your enthusiasm for the parts of the exploding offer that you like and then look for a way to extend your decision-making process without indicating disinterest.
 For example, you might ask to meet with someone in HR to make sure that you understand the specifics of the health-insurance benefits.
 Or if the job would require a move to a new city and your partner would need to find new work as well, you could ask for time for your partner to find a job before deciding yourself.

-If the recruiter continues to be impatient, explain that you hope to stay with your next employer for a good long time and that, as a rule, you make serious decisions carefully.
+If the recruiter continues to be impatient, explain that you hope to stay with your next employer for a good long time and that, as a rule, you make serious decisions carefully before closing a deal.
 A wise employer will view your need to deliberate as an indication that you would be similarly methodical on the job.
-Sometimes an exploding offer is a warning sign that the job would be a bad fit.
+Sometimes an exploding job offer is a warning sign that the job would be a bad fit.
 After all, if this is how they treat you when courting you, you might not want to see how they would treat you on the job!

 Editor, Negotiation Briefings